Tulip-Dev/tulip/doc/user/index.rst

 .. figure:: _images/tulip-screen.png
     :width: 600

-The current documentation will present in details the Tulip Perspective.
-If you are interested in customizing the application, you can develop your very own Tulip perspective to implement specific solutions.
-One example of such developement is Porgy, available through the `Porgy website <http://porgy.labri.fr>`_.
+The current documentation presents in details the Tulip Perspective.
+If you are interested in customizing the application, you can develop your own Tulip perspective to implement specific solutions.
+One example of such developement is Porgy, available through the `Porgy website <https://porgy.labri.fr>`_.

 .. highlight:: c